1.1 There is now widespread recognition of the fact that harassment at work can cause serious problems both for employers and employees.

-3. Except in exceptional circumstances, the investigating team will comprise both male and female officers including a personnel representative, to provide professional direction in such matters.
+- Except in exceptional circumstances, the investigating team will comprise both male and female officers including a HR representative, to provide professional direction in such matters.

 7.1 In any harassment complaint, a prompt, thorough, impartial investigation which recognises the rights of all the parties involved is of vital importance.